 Pendo Pricing

-- Custom pricing based on MAUs & feature set
+- Custom pricing based on MAUs and feature set

 - Free plan available